glassroom/goom_ssm_rnn/README.md

 ## Modifying the RNN for Other Tasks

-You can modify or replace the model's embedding layer and/or head, as needed, for tasks other than generative language model.
+You can modify or replace the model's language-modeling head, as needed, for tasks other than generative language modeling.
 All model components are defined in a single file:

 [goom_ssm_rnn.py](goom_ssm_rnn.py)